“In Argentina, a house without a parrilla is like a house without a bathroom”.

 Families get together every weekend around the parrilla for the sort of pro-longed meal we only do on major holidays in the US.

-So how can you experience an authentic Argentine asado?
+So how can you experience an authentic Argentine asado in Buenos Aires?

-One thing I’ve always lamented for tourists to Buenos Aires is how this major facet of Argentine life is closed off to visitors.
+This major facet of Argentine life is typically closed off to visitors.

 Unless you know someone who can invite you to an asado in Argentina, you’re left to watch the smoke waft out of everyone’s backyard without a ticket to the party.